Gerosullivan/Pangur/context/technical_spec.md

 ## Key Implementation Notes

 1. **Board + Layout**
    - Grid helpers (`src/lib/board.ts`) operate on a 5×5 interior (`A-E`, `1-5`).
-All perimeter cells are `shadow` terrain except gates `B5/C5/D5`, and the default layout spawns `1/1` mice on every perimeter tile (but remains fully data-driven via `boardLayout.json`).
+All perimeter cells are `shadow` terrain except gates `B5/C5/D5`.
+Resident mice are seeded from `src/data/initialMice.json` (defaults to `1/1` on every perimeter cell, but tiers can be increased).
-   - Entry metadata in `boardLayout.json` seeds the “Next Wave” lane but no longer spawns per-edge staging bands; designers can toggle perimeter occupants through the same file.
+   - Entry metadata in `boardLayout.json` seeds the “Next Wave” lane but no longer spawns per-edge staging bands; resident placements now live solely in `initialMice.json`.
 2. **Cats**
    - Movement validator treats every cat as a queen mover; Pangur tracks a per-turn `movesRemaining = 2` counter.
    - Shadow Strike is tracked on each cat when its first attack originates from a shadow tile.
 Baircne’s passive (“Pangur’s Shield”) checks adjacency to Pangur and grants +1 catch (never meow) whenever they’re neighboring.